Spaces of performance

 - Promenade stage: a performance in which the action takes place in multiple spaces.
 The audience may be guided from one performance space to the next (especially if the performance has a particular structure in terms of narrative and time) or be free to explore the various spaces independently (where narrative and time are less important to the performance experience).
 Medieval theatre often used this structure as well as performances that make use of different qualities of the performance space (for example, garden, building, landscape, water feature).

 - Proscenium Arch stage: the proscenium arch frames the stage in traditional theatre spaces such as His Majesty’s in Perth.
-Also called ‘picture frame’ stage for its ability to control sightlines and opportunity for presenting elaborate sets.
+Also called ‘picture frame’ stage because of its ability to control sightlines and opportunity for presenting elaborate sets.

 - Thrust stage: in this performance space, the audience is seated on three sides of the stage.
-This staging allows a more intimate connection with the audience whilst allowing one side (where there is no audience) for stage elements to be used without visual obstructions for the audience.
+This staging allows a more intimate connection with the audience.